PAIR-code/lit/website/sphinx_src/faq.md

 is specified, may be cached to disk.

 LIT has the ability to create or edit datapoints in the UI and then save them to disk.
-If you do not want the tool to to be able to write edited datapoints to disk, then pass the `--demo_mode` runtime flag to the LIT server.
+If you do not want the tool to be able to write edited datapoints to disk, then pass the `--demo_mode` runtime flag to the LIT server.

 ### I have proprietary data.
 Is LIT secure for my team to use?